Back to blog

 5 min

-If you’re a founder looking to launch your own wireless service, it’s likely that you’ve come across the term Mobile Virtual Network Enabler (MVNE).
+If you’re looking to launch your own wireless service, it’s likely that you’ve come across the term Mobile Virtual Network Enabler (MVNE).
 You may be wondering which MVNE solutions are right for your business and how to differentiate between providers - particularly as they all appear to make the same claims.

-In this article, we’ll explore the functions and limitations of traditional MVNEs, discuss how advances in automation, AI and multi-carrier APIs can help you reduce capital expenditure and operating costs, and give you the tools to discern which telecom providers will put you on track for long-term success.
+In this article, we’ll explore the functions and limitations of traditional MVNEs, discuss how advances in automation, AI and multi-carrier APIs can help you reduce capital expenditure and operating costs, and give you the tools to decide which telecom providers will put you on track for long-term success.

 What is an MVNE?

 An MVNE is an organization that provides Mobile Virtual Network Operators (MVNOs) with the network infrastructure and operational systems necessary to run a wireless service.
 That can include network access, billing software, SIM provisioning and subscription management.
-MVNEs do not sell their services to end-users.
-Instead, they enable MVNOs, such as Mint Mobile or Cricket Wireless, to offer mobile services to their customers under their own branding.
-Here are some of the services that fall under the MVNE umbrella:

-1. Network access: MVNEs have pre-negotiated agreements with Mobile Network Operators (MNOs) like AT&T, Verizon, or T-Mobile, giving MVNOs access to connectivity at wholesale rates from a reliable mobile network.
-This means they can start offering services right away without the immense cost and complexity of negotiating a relationship and integrating directly with a network.
+1. Network access: Some MVNEs have pre-negotiated agreements with Mobile Network Operators (MNOs) like AT&T, Verizon, or T-Mobile, giving MVNOs access to connectivity at wholesale rates from a reliable mobile network.
+This means MVNOs can start offering services right away without the immense cost and complexity of negotiating a relationship and integrating directly with a network.

 2. Billing and CRM solutions: Managing billing and customer relationships is resource-intensive without the right software in place.
-MVNE billing software and CRM tools are designed to enable a smooth customer experience.
+MVNE billing software and telecom CRM tools are designed to enable a smooth customer experience.

 3. Provisioning and SIM management: The logistics of provisioning SIM cards and eSIMs are complex.
 MVNEs manage this process for MVNOs, ensuring a quick and painless activation experience for customers.